farcaster-project/farcaster-core/RELEASING.md

 To create a new release:

+1. Make sure `CHANGELOG.md` is up-to-date and contain all modifications under the `[Unreleased]` section.
-1. Trigger [this](https://github.com/farcaster-project/farcaster-core/actions/workflows/draft-new-release.yml) workflow with the desired version number.
+2. Trigger [this](https://github.com/farcaster-project/farcaster-core/actions/workflows/draft-new-release.yml) workflow with the desired version number.
-2. Merge the resulting PR (watch your notifications).
+3. Merge the resulting PR (watch your notifications).

 The `[Unreleased]` section of `CHANGELOG.md` must contain all the changes that will be documented for the release.